device42/device42-docs/docs/reports/device42-doql/index.md

     }}
     />

-## About Device42 DOQL
+## Device42 DOQL Notes

-Note that wherever possible, DOQL syntax is equivalent to PostgreSQL syntax.

-- This document does its best to highlight the areas where the two syntaxes DIFFER.
+- Wherever possible, DOQL syntax is equivalent to PostgreSQL syntax, but this document highlights the areas where the two syntaxes differ.
-- POST calls are recommended rather than GET calls, as the URL length isn't limited in POST calls.
+- `POST` calls are recommended rather than `GET` calls, as the URL length isn't limited in `POST` calls.
-- If using GET calls, note that URL length is limited, and any special characters in the query need to be URL-encoded (for example, `%20` for `space` and `%3B` for `%`).
+- If using `GET` calls, note that URL length is limited, and any special characters in the query need to be URL-encoded (for example, `%20` for `space` and `%3B` for `%`).

 ## Sample Database Schema